ConsoleMage/user-management-api/README.md

 # user-management-api

-This is the third peer-graded assignment for *Project: Building a Simple API with Copilot*, which is Course 3 of 12 in the Microsoft Full-Stack Developer Professional Certificate program.
+This is the third peer-graded assignment for *Project: Building a Simple API with Copilot*, the graded assignment for Course 3 of 12 in the Microsoft Full-Stack Developer Professional Certificate program.

 ### ✍️ Activity 1: Writing and Enhancing API Code with Copilot